Academic Catalog

 Typically Offered:

-Foundational analysis of competing definitions, objectives and philosophies of law.
-Study, critique and discussion of historical and contemporary debates concerning the meaning, function and objectives of law, such as conflicting theories of punishment, conflicting theories of justice, the natural law/positive-law debate, individual rights and liberties in relation to centralized governmental power, and the role of morality in creating and enforcing law in matters of individual liberty or choice.
-Offers critical review of how judges and legal practitioners apply completing theories of law and justice in the practical resolution of complex legal disputes.
+Analyzes competing definitions, objectives, and philosophies of law.
+This course discusses the role of historical and contemporary debates about the meaning and function of law to frame issues of inequality and injustice in the United States legal system.
+Special attention is paid to conflicting theories of punishment, conflicting theories of justice, the natural law/positive-law debate, individual rights and liberties in relation to centralized governmental power, and how issues of race/gender/class/religion/and citizenship dictate legal outcomes.
+This course offers a critical review of how judges and legal practitioners apply completing theories of law and justice in the practical resolution of complex legal disputes.

 Typically Offered: